SeedBoot/Boilerscript-SCSS-PHP/README.md

-# Boilerscript-PHP-SCSS
+# Boilerscript-PHP-SCSS :snake:
-A short python script that generates a static boilerplate HTML site, with style and script directories and files.
+A python script that generates a dynamic boilerplate site.
+It generates SCSS, PHP and JS files and directories.
+It then opens a command prompt, using SASS to listen to the import:export folders.
+Finally, it opens WAMP server.

+Now you can get :fire: even quicker! :metal:

 ## File Hierarchy